Your job as a writer is to make your subjects clear and interesting.

 Don’t say The deliciously scented, intricate purple flower.
 Say The lilac.

 Trying to make your writing vivid by pouring on a thick layer of verbal goop will only make it indigestible.
+That’s a top lesson when you’re learning how to write a book introduction.
+Excessive descriptions can turn off potential readers.

 Make sure all of your adjectives and adverbs need to be there.
 You don’t have to declare war on them, but you should give each one a good stink-eye to make sure it’s pulling its weight.